openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 241: Room Sensor Temperature Offset

-Temperature Offset in 1/10th of a degree Celcius Defines an offset to the Room Temperature, given as a signed integer at 1/10 of a degree celcius.
-This provides an offset range of –12.8 to +12.7 degrees celcius.
+Temperature Offset in 1/10th of a degree Celcius
+<p&gtDefines an offset to the Room Temperature, given as a signed integer at 1/10 of a degree celcius.
+This provides an offset range of –12.8 to +12.7 degrees celcius.</p&gt
 Values in the range -128 to 127 may be set.

 The manufacturer defined default value is ```0```.